Anthony-Fiddes/fiddes.dev/content/_index.md

 Jenkins, and other tools.
 * Providing excellent and timely customer support.
 * Onboarding new hires to the project.

+Our team is also spearheading the effort to make BigQuery a tier 1 service at Snap.
+This means that we:
+* Save millions of dollars per year by identifying unused resources for deletion.
+* Monitor query cost and performance with Grafana dashboards.

 <h2 style="margin-bottom: 0">Snap Inc., Remote | Software Engineering Intern</h2>